Updated January 7, 2023Reading Time: 6 minutes

 You can also use device targeting with Display campaigns.
 As a refresher, display campaigns are graphical ads that appear on websites that allow advertising.
 In addition to device types and operating systems, display campaigns will enable you to target specific device models, carriers, wireless networks, and ad inventory (space where publishers allow ads to run).
 These advanced mobile and tablet options aren’t available for other campaign types.

 To target device models, carriers, networks, and ad inventory, you’ll need to do the setup somewhere else.
 If you want to do that, then:

 - Select one of your “Display Network only – All features” campaigns.

 - Click the Settings tab.

 - Under Additional settings, expand the “Device” tab, and select “Set specific targeting for devices”.

-- To opt out of showing ads on a specific device or ad inventory type, uncheck the box next to it.
+- To avoid showing ads on a specific device or ad inventory type, uncheck the box next to it.

-- To target specific device operating systems, models, carriers, or networks, click “All options”.
-In the pop-up window, select where you’d like your ads to show.
+- Click ” All options ” to target specific device operating systems, models, carriers, or networks, click “All options.”
+Select where you’d like your ads to show in the pop-up window.

-- To set bid adjustments, go to the Devices tab from the page menu on the left, and do the same as we’ve mentioned earlier on.
+- To set bid adjustments, go to the Devices tab from the page menu on the left, and do the same as we’ve mentioned earlier.

 Hitting your Targets